Sunday, November 23, 2008

 >>> Ref.
 VedaBase => Letter to: Satyabhama -- Bombay 1 November, 1970

-But even if one is fortunate enough to get rid of all material desires, still while one is in the material world the possibility of contracting the same disease again is present:
+But even if one is fortunate enough to get rid of all material desires, while one is in the material world the possibility of contracting the same disease again is still present:

 “Srila Bhaktisiddhanta Sarasvati Thakura explains that even though one may become free from the desire for fruitive activity, sometimes the subtle desire for fruitive activity again comes into being within the heart.
 One often thinks of conducting business to improve devotional activity.
 But the contamination is so strong that it may later develop into misunderstanding, described as kuti-nati (faultfinding) and pratisthasa (the desire for name and fame and for high position), jiva-himsa (envy of other living entities), nisiddhacara (accepting things forbidden in the sastra), kama (desire for material gain) and puja (hankering for popularity).”